DoronBrayer/repo-template/CONTRIBUTING.md

 enhancements are features that you might like to suggest to a project, but aren't necessarily bugs/problems with the existing code; there is a "label" for enhancments in Github's Issues (where you report bugs), so you can tag issues as "enhancement," and thereby allow contributors to prioritize issues/bugs reported to the project.
 See [Atom's example section](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#suggesting-enhancements).
 ### Styleguide / Coding conventions
 [See Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#styleguides).
-### Code of conduct
-You can make this part of CONTRIBUTING.md as [Atom did](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#code-of-conduct) to set the tone for contributions.
-You can also make this a separate Markdown file and link to it in CONTRIBUTING.md.
-You can also extend this section to link to your LICENSE.md or any details for project consumers on permissions and license details you have established for building on your work.
 ### Recognition model
 provide a pre-emptive "thank you" for contributing and list any recognition contributors might receive for participating in your project.
 ### Who is involved?